How to make paper mache with PVA glue

 The reason that balloons are so popular is that they can be removed with just once prick of a pin, and POP – your paper mache balloon shape is free!

-We're going to show you three great methods you can use to release your paper mache from solid objects, so you cans see how to make paper mache fun shaped objects.
+We're going to show you three great methods you can use to release your paper mache from solid objects, so you can see how to make paper mache fun shaped objects.

 What is paper mache?

-The strips are shaped around an object and take on the shape of that object once the paste is dry.
-You can use different papers like tissue paper, but you don't want anything with a surface finish on it, so if it looks glossy, it probably wont take up the paste too well so it wont properly mash together.
+The strips are applied to an object and take on the shape of that object once the paste is dry.
+You can use different papers, like tissue paper, but you don't want anything with a surface finish on it.
+If it looks glossy, it probably wont take up the paste too well, so it wont properly mash together.

 Tearing the paper into strips rather than cutting it also helps to create a more absorbent edge for taking up with stitch paste and really sticking nicely.